 What is bushcraft?

 Ray Mears defines bushcraft as ‘a deeper knowledge of the wild and nature’.
-In addition to this, Pinpoint Adventure also perceives it as a wonderful mixture of living outdoors, survival skills, foraging for wild food and traditional knowledge; skills that we believe passionately should not be lost.
-Depending on the length of the course i.e. if it is a half day, full day, or overnight course, the sorts of themes and skills we will cover include: fire, water, shelter, trees, bushcraft tools and making craft items.
+In addition to this, Pinpoint Adventure also perceives it as a wonderful mixture of living outdoors, survival skills, and traditional knowledge; skills that we believe passionately should not be lost.
+On a typical 'introduction to bushcraft skills' session we look at things such as fire making, water filtration, shelter, trees, bushcraft tools and making craft items.

 Who can do it?

 Anyone with a desire to learn and master these traditional skills can take part in bushcraft.
-In addition, if you are attending an overnight event, a desire to build a shelter which you can spend a comfortable night in.
-We offer bushcraft to adult groups, families, schools and youth groups.
-For an overnight bushcraft course, we normally have a lower age limit of 8 years old, although for all other bushcraft sessions we work with all ages and abilities, including adults and children with special educational needs and disabilities.
+We offer bushcraft to primary and secondary schools, charities / businesses and youth groups / scouts.
+For our introduction to bushcraft skills sessions we work with all ages and abilities, including adults and children with special educational needs and disabilities.

 Where can I do this?